-I’m a chef / pastry chef, professional harp performer and speculative fiction writer from Cincinnati, Ohio.
-This page is devoted to the latter two, so that’s mainly what I’ll talk about here, but on the culinary side, I work at Fairfield Foodies / Banquet Center as a catering chef, and at Eat Well Celebrations and Feasts in their pastry department.
+I’m a chef / pastry chef (ACF certified – CPC), professional harp performer and speculative fiction writer from Cincinnati, Ohio.
+This page is devoted to the latter two, so that’s mainly what I’ll talk about here, but on the culinary side, I work at Kate’s Catering and Personal Chef Services (Dayton, KY) in both savory and pastry capacity.
 I write predominantly fantasy, usually epic and/or humorous, with some soft science fiction.
 I play the traditional lever harp with a specialty in Celtic music – but I also perform modern and Renaissance tunes.
 To me, music and language are inextricably linked.

 I have studied, competed, performed and judged extensively in the folk harp world.
 My long-term mentor and friend is Nancy Bick Clark.
 I also studied in Scotland in 2001 and 2002, attending the Edinburgh Harp Festival and the Ullapool Feis (Gaelic singing as well as harp), as well as receiving instruction from Alison Kinnaird, Patsy Seddon and Bill Taylor, among other prominent artists in the field.
 I’ve also studied with William Jackson and Grainne Hambly.